-Discrete and power transistors families include both power products and protection devices serving mainly Industrial, Power Management, Telecom, Computer and Peripherals as well as Automotive applications.
+Discrete and power transistors families include both power products and protection devices serving our strategic end markets (automotive, industrial, personal electronics and communications equipment, computers and peripherals).

 Leading-edge power technologies for both high-voltage and low-voltage applications combined with a full package range and innovative die bonding technologies exemplify our innovation in power transistors.
-Our portfolio includes MOSFETs ranging from 35V to 1800 V, SiC MOSFETs featuring the industry's highest temperature rating of 200 °C, IGBTs with breakdown voltages ranging from 350 V to 1300 V and a wide range of power bipolar transistors and, more recently, GaN-on-silicon components to address the 5G market.
+Our portfolio includes MOSFETs ranging from 35V to 1800 V, SiC MOSFETs featuring the industry's highest temperature rating of 200 °C, IGBTs with breakdown voltages ranging from 35V to 1800 V, SiC MOSFETs featuring the industry's highest temperature rating of 200 °C, IGBTs with breakdown voltages ranging from 350 V to 1300 V and a wide range of power bipolar transistors and, more recently, GaN-on- silicon components to address the 5G market.
 Our portfolio of protection devices supports all industry requirements for electrical overstress and electrostatic surge protection, lightning surge protection and automotive protection.
-Our protection devices have passed all certifications, meeting or exceeding international protection standards for electrical hazards on electronics boards found in the demanding automotive, computer, consumer, industrial and telecom markets.
+Our protection devices have passed all certifications, meeting or exceeding international protection standards for electrical hazards on electronics bards found in the demanding automotive, industrial, personal electronics and communications equipment, computers and peripherals.